gagneurlab/MMSplice_MTSplice/VEP_plugin/README.md

 ### Gziped Vcf

 VEP don't support gzip files.
 So if you get `gzip: stdout: Broken pipe` this error, or tring to run gziped vcf file, please unzip your file first.
 Then, use unzipped vcf version.

+### Forking and Thread-safety

+MMSplice VEP plugin is not thread-safe so avoid running with `fork` parameter to prevent unintended behaviors.